 There are three unspoken questions that dominate the life of the unborn and newly born child:

 If the answer to any one of these is 'no', this constitutes a trauma for the helpless and utterly dependent child.

 The Trauma of Love

 In fact these traumas are sequential, in that the trauma of love is the consequence of the trauma of identity, and the trauma of non-protection is the consequence of the trauma of love.

-These traumas form the foundation of our life, our ability to grow up with a healthy, stable psyche, or 'I', or not.
-All later experiences that constitute a trauma are always also a re-stimulation of these early, pre-verbal, pre-memory events.
+These traumas form the foundation of our life, our ability to grow up with a healthy, stable psyche, or not.
+All later experiences that constitute a trauma are always, also, a re-stimulation of these early, pre-verbal, pre-memory events.

 The Trauma of Love happens when the connection that the child does manage to maintain with his mother after the Trauma of Identity is not in effect a clear, loving connection, but rather a connection that is painful, unfulfilling, manipulative and persecutory.

 We all have a trauma biography, where the original traumas have a major impact on who we become, how we manage later traumatising events, our relationships, our fulfilment of our abilities.
 All later traumatic experiences have within them the seeds of re-traumatisation of the original trauma.